OctopusDeployLabs/terraform-provider-octopusdeploy/README.md

 ## :warning: Warning

-The Terraform Provider for Octopus Deploy is under active development and in the process of migrating from Terraform SDK to Terraform Plugin Framework.
-Its functionalty can and will change; it is a v0.\* product until its robustness can be assured.
+The Terraform Provider for Octopus Deploy is under active development and undergoing migration from Terraform SDK to Terraform Plugin Framework.
+Its functionality can and will change; it is a v0.\* product until its robustness can be assured.
 Please be aware that types like resources can and will be modified over time.
 It is strongly recommended to `validate` and `plan` configuration prior to committing changes via `apply`.

 ## About